Start your new home journey

 The process of building a park home begins with the design and floor plan which is created by designers connected with the manufacturer.
 The manufacturer will then order the necessary materials such as timber and steel to begin the construction process.

-Building a park home literally starts from the ground up, with the chassis acting as the foundations.
-This is what makes the property mobile rather than a permanent structure, and a robust and durable chassis will ensure that the park home is able to adapt to differing weather conditions and will be strong and stable at its permanent site.
+Park home construction literally starts from the ground up, with a steel chassis acting as the foundation.
+This is what makes the property mobile rather than a permanent structure, and a robust steel chassis ensures the park home stays strong and stable on its permanent site, while also handling the timber elements and other components built on top of it.

-Much of the construction can take place in a factory setting where the floor plan is divided, and the sections of the home are constructed separately.
+Much of the floor construction takes place off site in a factory setting, where the floor plan is divided and the sections of the home are built separately.
 A high level of precision is necessary, and the assembly line techniques allow consistency in the build process, which results in a higher quality home.

 In order to create the floor, wooden boards are attached to timber joists that are bolted to the frame, and then insulation is added.
 This protects the pipework that runs in the floor space.